-The video surveillance system nowadays are powered by AI that makes it possible to detect crime before they happen.
+The video surveillance system nowadays is powered by AI that makes it possible to detect crime before they happen.
 They track unusual behaviour of people like standing motionless for a long time, stumbling, or napping on benches etc. The system can thus give an alert to human attendants, which can ultimately help to avoid mishaps.
 And when such activities are reported and counted to be true, they help to improve the surveillance services.
-This happens with machine learning doing its job at the backend.
+This happens with machine learning models doing their job at the backend.

 4. Social Media Services

 From personalizing your news feed to better ads targeting, social media platforms are utilizing machine learning for their own and user benefits.
 Here are a few examples that you must be noticing, using, and loving in your social media accounts, without realizing that these wonderful features are nothing but the applications of ML.